 It was Sir John Emerich Edward Dalberg-Alton (January 10, 1834 – June 19, 1902) who in 1887 wrote that “power corrupts and absolute power corrupts absolutely…[and that] there is no worse heresy than that the office sanctifies the holder of it.”

-In 1858, Twenty nine years before Sir Dalberg-Alton penned his most famous words, the US Supreme Court ruled that government must not “assume to regulate domestic relations of society.”
+In 1858, Twenty nine years before Sir Dalberg-Alton penned his most famous words, the US Supreme Court minority opinion ruled that government must not “assume to regulate domestic relations of society.”
 It spoke of this type of regulation as an “inquisitorial authority.”
 The Court added that a state cannot give its judges any authority over its citizens’ “morals and habits and affections or antipathies” without seeking authority of the United States.

 In the 21st century federal judges are using this same 1858 ruling to grant state judges absolute government power over American citizens’ domestic relations.